BlueBrain/neurodamus/docs/architecture.rst

 The user can specify the number of ranks to target using the `--num-target-ranks` flag in the CLI of neurodamus.
 The default value is 40.
-The allocation dictionary, containing the assignment of gids to ranks per each population, is then saved to the `allocation.bin` file in a pickled format.
+The allocation dictionary, containing the assignment of gids to ranks per each population, is then saved to the `allocation.gz` file in a pickled gzipped format.
 In the near future users will be able to import this data in any following simulation in order to improve the memory balance.

 Development